-While Computer Science courses count as a Math elective, it is highly recommended that all students take a math course for all four years of high school.
-Pre-engineering students (PLTW) could consider including AP Computer Science A in their course of study.
+While Computer Science courses count as a Math elective, it is highly recommended that all students take a math course for all four years of high school in order to meet the math graduation requirement.
+Pre-engineering students (PLTW) should consider including AP Computer Science A in their course of study.
 Seniors who are tech savvy and are interested in a STEM related career might be more interested in Game Development & Multimedia Programming.
-ALL students are recommended for one of the Computer Science Principles courses (Intro to Computer Science Principles, AP Computer Science Principles meets the general education computer science requirement for over 500 colleges and universities.
+ALL students are recommended for one of the Computer Science Principles courses (Intro to Computer Science Principles or AP Computer Science Principles).
+AP Computer Science Principles meets the general education computer science requirement for over 950 colleges and universities.

-Course Credit Level Prerequisites Fee Intro to Comp Sci Princ.
-1/2 9-12 None None Intro to JAVA Programming 1/2 10-12 None None AP Comp.
-Sci.
-A 1 11-12 See Course Description None AP Comp.
-Sci.
-Princ.
-1 9-12 None None Game Development 1 9-12 Passing grade in Geometry None Adv.
-Game Development 1 10-12 See Course Description None
+Course Credit Level Prerequisites Fee

+Intro to Comp Sci Princ.
+1/2 9-12 None None

+Intro to JAVA Programming 1/2 9-12 None None

+AP CS A 1 11-12 See Course Description None

+AP CS Principles 1 9-12 None None

+Game Development 1 9-12 None None

+Adv.
+Game Development 1 11-12 AP CS A or AP CS Principles None